C0nw0nk/zombiesurvival/README.md

 Should look like this : `srcds.exe -console -game garrysmod +gamemode zombiesurvival +sv_allowcslua 0`

-Disable RCON weak RCON passwords or people guessing / bruteforcing or even dictionary attacking aswel as other methods are a key flaw in servers you should disable RCON to not allow anyone to execute server sided commands via their client ingame console.
+Disable RCON weak RCON passwords or people guessing / bruteforcing or even dictionary attacking as well as other methods are a key flaw in servers you should disable RCON to not allow anyone to execute server sided commands via their client ingame console.

 Setting the password to empty will disable RCON `rcon_password ""`

 Prevent Clients uploading custom files to the server `sv_allowupload 0` there have been 0 day exploits in the past to do with players uploading files to the server with the following setting `sv_allowupload 0` will ensure that if these problems return we won't see them again.
 (The only downside effect this has is players can not upload or use/place their sprays ingame.)

+An Admin addon to moderate and punish players my recommendation is ULX because it is the most popular and reliable as well as updated and maintained : http://ulyssesmod.net/downloads.php

+Prevent players bypassing bans using Steam's family sharing features or throwing their money at Garry to buy the game over and over to troll your server : https://github.com/C0nw0nk/Garrys-Mod-Family-Sharing